DavideOlivieri/progetto/README.md

 Through the APIs derived from the TM Developer page, accessible through the Discovery API address, we get the metadata.\
 The program will have to evaluate only the events located in USA and Canada. \
 They are available through our application:

-- filtering of events, foreseen in USA and / or Canada, through the selection of one or two States, followed by the production of statistics relating to the State or States chosen.
-- filtering of events, foreseen in USA and / or Canada, through the selection of one or two genres, followed by the production of statistics relating to the chosen genre or genres.
--
+- Filtering events for segment and view events grouped by States and genres.
+- Filtering events for genre and view events grouped by States.
+- Statistics relating to the United States and Canada, so a sort of comparison between the two states.
-- statistics relating to the state chosen, such as total events, the months with the most and the fewest events, monthly average of events, and events grouped by genre.
+- Statistics relating to the state chosen, such as total events, the months with the most and the fewest events, monthly average of events, and events grouped by genre.
+- Statistics for a chosen state, such as the total of events, the month with the most and fewest events, the monthly average of events, and the grouping of events by genre.

 <div id='id-section2'/>